Our Services

 IQ Testing

 Assessment of your child’s intellectual profile can provide you with a window into their particular pattern of cognitive development.
 Parents often find this profile useful in choosing schools and understanding their children’s struggles and talents.
 Dr. Daley uses the Weschler series of intelligence scales (WPPSI, WISC, and WAIS, depending on your child’s age).
 Her goal is to make the process engaging (and even fun!) for your child.
-You will receive a summary report of your child’s scores and will have the option of scheduling an additional feedback session to review the findings.
+You will receive a summary report with all of your child’s scores, including their overall level of cognitive development, pattern of abilities, and clinical impressions.
+You will also have the option of scheduling an additional feedback session with Dr. Daley to review the findings in detail, particularly with an eye to school placement considerations.

 Parent Consultations